Lakshmi-reddy9/A-Suicide-Article/README.md

     - Reducer output
         - sex = male average number of sucides = 373.034 ~ (373)

     - Language being used
         - I used Python for map reducing.

+    - What kind of chart will you use to display your results?
+        - I will use Pie chart to display my results.

+   - Vinay Linginedi
+    - Mapper input: One line of data that mapper will read:
+        - 1 Albania	1995	male	55-74 years	9	178000	5.06	Albania1995	0.619	2,424,499,009	835	Silent

+    - Mapper output/reducer input: example of an intermediate key, value pair output by your mapper:
+        - 15years - 24years 21
+        - 35years - 54years 16
+        - 55years - 74years 4
+        - 25years - 34years 19
+        - 5years - 14years 11
+    - Reducer output
+        - Age = 15years - 24years Total number of suicides taken place = 808542
+    - Language being used
+        - I used Python for map reducing.